RiccardoMazzi01/FSM_STM32_Lab/README.md

 - The "Automata_files" folder contains the files that you will need with a new IDE project.
 In the folder there is also a "README.md" file with all the settings of the ".ioc" file and the istructions to move the files in the right folders of the project.

+- The images folder contains the screenshots for the "README.md" file (ignore it).